pachyderm/docs/content/staging/pipeline-spec/autoscaling.md

 - A pipeline with no outstanding jobs will go into *standby*.
 A pipeline in a *standby* state consumes no resources.

 ## When to Use

+You should consider enabling autoscaling if you have workloads that are:

+- Resource-intensive or have variable resource needs, autoscaling can help ensure that your worker pool has the right number of nodes to handle the workload.

+- Sensitive to latency, autoscaling can help ensure that there are enough resources available to handle spikes in traffic or demand.

+-  Over-provisioned and not optimized for cost.